 - Personal loans

-Speak to a mortgage broker about refinancing to a debt consolidation loan
+4 steps to refinancing to a debt consolidation loan

 - Identify your needs.
 If you're having difficulty meeting your debt payments, think about whether refinancing to a debt consolidation loan will benefit you financially.
 Consider your lifestyle and borrowing needs.
-What features do you need from your new lender?
-Are you thinking of settling down and having a family soon?
 Do you have a contingency buffer in place to cover your debt repayments if you encountered a lifestyle change?
 Do you have the discipline to manage the repayments?

 - Speak to your lender.
 Contact your existing lender to see if you can negotiate the interest rate offered with your current mortgage.
 Your bank may be willing to negotiate a more competitive interest rate if you justify why you believe you should be entitled to a lower rate.
 This may ease some financial pressure from the interest portion of your mortgage repayments which may allow you to focus on servicing your other debts, such as credit cards or personal loans.
 However, if it’s a different loan type or features that you’re after, then it may be time to refinance to a debt consolidation loan.